UPMC Contracted Athletic Trainers

 Amanda Miller has been at Ambridge Area School District since 2008.
 She attended Clarion University as an undergrad and received a Bachelor of Science in Sports Medicine, Bachelor of Liberal Arts and Associates of Allied Health degrees.
 She then went on to attend St. Vincent College for grad school and received a Master’s of Science in Sports Psychology degree from California University of PA online.
 Along with being Ambridge’s High School Athletic Trainer, she is also a Team Leader within UPMC and oversees 8 employees at 4 different schools.
 She and her husband, Eric, resides locally with their son, Christian and daughter Emma.

-Angela Fogel, MS, LAT, ATC
+Angela L. Fogel, MS, LAT, ATC

-Schools Covered: Junior High School, Senior High School
+Schools Covered: Middle School, Senior High School

 Education: B.S.
 Education, California University of Pennsylvania | M.S.
 Athletic Training, Bloomsburg University of Pennsylvania